saucelabs/elemental-next/frontend/docs/updated-tips/49-performance-testing/49-performance-testing-ruby.md

 ---
-title: '49: How to Do Performance Testing'
+title: "49: How to Do Performance Testing"
-id: '49-performance-testing-ruby'
+id: "49-performance-testing-ruby"
-contentUrl: "docs/updated-tips/performance-testing/49-performance-testing-ruby"
+contentUrl: "docs/performance-testing/49-performance-testing-ruby"
 sidebar_label: Ruby
 text: "Odds are pretty good that your production application has some kind of performance monitoring in place (e.g., New Relic).
 This goes a long way towards identifying when something detrimental has been released into the wild."
 # slug: ruby/
 number: 49